SuborbitalPigeon/chapter_image/text/image.md

 Each pixel in the image represents a single A-scan location.
 This requires a decision in which value to assign to the pixel, given that each A-scan is made of several time domain samples.
-One approach is to find the Time of Flight (ToF), which is the amount of time taken for the wave to propagate from the front surface of the part to the most prominent echo inside it or the back surface, depending on the relative amplitudes.
+One approach is to find the Time of Flight (ToF), which is the amount of time taken for the wave to propagate from the front surface of the part to the most prominent echo inside it, or the back surface, depending on the relative amplitudes.
 This can then be visualised as a depth map making use of the speed of propagation.
 For a part with no internal defects, this would correspond to a thickness map.
 However, when defects are introduced, the echoes from them mask the echo from the back surface, and this has the effect of appearing to change the apparent depth of the part.